blueprinted-io/.github/profile/README.md

 ## Philosophy & Invitation

 > “If you want dashboards and certificates, look elsewhere.
-If you want proof, capability, and growth—welcome to blueprinted io.”
+If you want proof, capability, and growth—welcome to blueprinted.io.”

 ---